tammymakesthings/markdown-ebook-template/README.md

 <dd>Displays a help message.</dd>
 </dl>

+A couple of additional Makefile targets exist for testing purposes.
+You're welcome to use them, but they're undocumented on purpose.

 ### Adding Content

 Any images you'd like to add to your book should go in the ``images/`` folder.